RecordsKeeper/recordskeeper-nodejs-sdk/docs/stream.md

 stream.retrieveItems(stream, count, function(response){   //call retrieveItems function with stream and count as the required parameters

-console.log(response['address'])   //prints address of the publisher of the item console.log(response['key'])       //prints key value of the stream itme console.log(response['data'])      //prints raw data published console.log(response['txid'])      //prints transaction id of the item published
+console.log(response['publishers'])   //prints address of the publisher of the item console.log(response['key'])       //prints key value of the stream itme console.log(response['data'])      //prints raw data published console.log(response['txid'])      //prints transaction id of the item published